gpassaretta/2021_Passaretta_Skopek_DEA/README.md

 # 2021_Passaretta_Skopek_DEA
+REPLICATION FILE FOR

-Replication files for  'Passaretta & Skopek (2021) Does Schooling Decrease Socioeconomic Inequality in Early Achievement?
+Passaretta, Giampiero and Skopek, Jan (2021).
+Does Schooling Decrease Socioeconomic Inequality in Early Achievement?
 A differential Exposure Approach.
 In: American Sociological Review
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 August 1, 2021